stefkn/steken.dev/src/markdown/advent_of_code_22_4-6.md

 title: "Advent of Code 2022; Days 4-6"
 subtitle: "Because nothing says Christmas like 25 frustrating coding challenges"
 tags: "challenge code puzzles"
-published: false
+published: true
-excerpt: Another year goes by, another Advent of Code to be attempted (and probably failed) by me.
-This year, I'm going to try and make it even less likely I will succeed by using some languages I'm not familiar with.
+excerpt: The next 3 challenges in Advent of Code.
+Things begin to get a little more complicated...
 reading_time: 25
 cover_image: "DSC02931.jpeg"
 cover_image_credit: "stefan nowak"
 author_image: "stefan.jpg"
 ---

-## Day 4: Camp Cleanup
+# Day 4: Camp Cleanup

 This sounded deceptively easy.
 It wasn't!
 We're given strings of the format `71-71,42-72` indicating ranges of sections that pairs of elves have been assigned to clean.
 We need to figure out how many pairs are assigned such that one of the pair is a complete subset of the other (contained entirely by the other range). `MapSet` also came in very handy here.